 A Resource for Faculty

+Many teachers use reading and writing, listening and speaking assignments to help students learn critical thinking skills.
 But there are important differences between assignments . . .

-request critical thinking and those that teach it.
+that request or require critical thinking and those that teach it.

 Using these Resources

 Many of the activities and assignments on this web site . . .

 About this Web Site